 A Parsnip Puree is a great way to use a delicious and super nutritious veggie that doesn't get much attention.
 Parsnips are wonderful and tasty and worth checking out for your next veggie fix.
 These guys are related to carrots, and they taste a little like a carrot with, but are sweeter.
 With their cream coloured flesh, they don't have the beta carotene that carrots have.
 Parsnips, however, are a very good source of potassium and folate, and are higher in fibre than potatoes.

-I got these great parsnips at a local farmers market.
+Even Top Chef, Mario Batali likes parsnips.
+Check out this article on his website: All About Parsnips, for more info on this awesome vegetable, plus more recipes.
+I got these lovely parsnips at a local farmers market.
 (Where, I also learned that, in Scotland, they call parsnips “white carrot”) They were very fresh and firm, which is how a parsnip should be.
 Similar to a carrot, parsnips lose their crispness when they're past their prime.

 Parsnip puree is a tasty, nutritious and really easy to make side dish.
 Fresh chopped parsley (which is also related to the parsnip), and a hint of nutmeg are perfect flavour accents.

 - 10 parsnips, scrubbed, peeled and cut into uniform chunks